richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Autobiography of Red* - Anne Carson
 - *Tender Buttons* - Gertrude Stein
 - *Imagist Poetry: An Anthology* - Bob Blaisdell
+- *The Waste Land and other poems* - T.S.
+Eliot
+- *Hackers: Heroes of the Computer Revolution* - Steven Levy

 ## 2015